Cholula, Puebla: General description

 On the east side of the main plaza is the 16th-century friary of San Gabriel, with its very large atrium, Capilla Real (Royal Chapel), Capilla de la Tercera Orden (Chapel of the Third Order), tall main church and Franciscan Library.
 Its cloister is still inhabited by about fifteen Franciscan friars.
 On the north side, there is the Parish of San Pedro, built in the 17th century.
 On another side of the plaza, one of the oldest residential structures in the Cholula area, called the Casa del Caballero Aguilar (House of the Eagle Knight) was converted into the Museo de la Ciudad de Cholula (Cholula City Museum).
 This museum was opened in September 2001, after a renovation project beginning in 1997 restored interior and exterior features such as stone sculptures as well as the original floor plan.
 The museum is a joint project of the city, INAH and the Universidad de las Americas Puebla.
 The museum traces the history of Cholula from about 1000 BCE through five rooms.
 The first three contain pre-Hispanic artifacts and the last two contain pieces and exhibitions related to the colonial period including religious art.
 The rooms also contain elements which recreate aspects of a colonial era home.
 The basis of the museum's collection is a group of about 1,500 artifacts from Omar Jimenez, from both the pre-Hispanic and colonial eras.
 There is also an area dedicated to photography of the city's religious festivals, and laboratories dedicated to the restoration of excavated objects.

 Because of the student population associated with the Universidad de las Américas, and the area's popularity with tourists, the city has a lively nightclub and bar scene, mostly concentrated around the main plaza and in a part of the San Andrés municipality.
-The bars and clubs in San Andres mostly cater to students while the ones in the center cater for a more varied crowd.
-This also includes a line of strip clubs along Avenida 14 Oeste between 5 de Mayo and Calle 2 Norte.
-Some of these establishments include Unit, Bar-Restaurant Enamorada, La Casa del Mojito and Jazzatlán Café.
 However, the city is quiet during the week when these establishments are closed.

 As the modern city is built over what was a major pre-Hispanic metropolis, a large part of the area has been designated as an archeological heritage site.
 However, only six of the 154 ha declared as such have been investigated as most of the land is privately owned.
 This includes the Pyramid and some areas under streets where water pipes and sewerage have been modernized.
 There is opposition to further exploration by many residents as they are concerned that the excavation will cause inconvenience, expropriation of their lands or that the excavated areas will be subject to vandalism.